Blue Planet Pharma Corporation

 FDA Food Facility Registration No. 19557289262 effective 06-24-2016.

 Many of the diet and health supplements on the market today are manufactured overseas and stuffed with fillers and useless substitutes, so you can never be sure of the purity of what you're buying, even from U.S.-based businesses.

-When buying from Blue Planet DNA Corporation, however, you can rest assured that we manufacture and package everything to exacting standards here in the U.S. in FDA-registered facilities.
+When buying from Blue Planet Pharma Corp., however, you can rest assured that we manufacture and package everything to exacting standards here in the U.S. in FDA-registered facilities.
 You get no fillers or substitutes -- just pure product.
 All of our package labeling is accurate and truthful.

 In addition, regular inspections of our manufacturing operations warrant that we are in full compliance with the most current Good Manufacturing Practices standard (cGMPs) and the Code of Federal Regulations (CFR).